 He has made major contributions in natural hazard mitigation, urban land use planning, growth management, sustainable development and environmental planning and policy, said David Godschalk, professor emeritus of city and regional planning at the University of North Carolina – Chapel Hill, where Berke taught from 1995-2013.

-He returned to Texas A&M in 2014 to rejoin the urban planning faculty and lead the Institute for Sustainable Coastal Communities.
+He returned to Texas A&M in 2014 to rejoin the urban planning faculty and lead the Institute for Sustainable Communities.